andrewskaggs/lunch-tools/README.md

 ```

 ###IIS Deployment
-This is pretty tricky, but I did get it working with IISNODE and included the required web.config file.
-Be sure to set the LUNCH_TRANSLATOR_BASE_PATH environment variable in the web.config to the IIS application directory.
-(ie hosting at http://localhost/lunch/ would need a value of "/lunch/")
+Windows and node.js is still pretty tricky but I did get it working with [IISNODE](https://github.com/tjanczuk/iisnode) and included the web.config file.
+I recommend setting all envrionment variables in the web.config due to the way IIS reads them once per boot.
+Hosting in an application directory instead of the root requires `LUNCH_TRANSLATOR_BASE_PATH` environment variable be set with the application directory (ie hosting at http://localhost/lunch/ would need a value of "/lunch/").